 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 3

-Game 3 of the NHL Playoffs Second Round at Climate Pledge Arena on Sunday, May 7 features the Dallas Stars and the Seattle Kraken squaring off at 9:30 PM ET on TBS, SportsNet, and TVAS.
-The teams are tied 1-1 in the series.
-The Stars are the favorite (-145) in this matchup with the Kraken (+125).
+The Dallas Stars hit the ice for Game 3 of the NHL Playoffs Second Round against the Seattle Kraken at Climate Pledge Arena on Sunday, May 7, starting at 9:30 PM ET on TBS, SportsNet, and TVAS.
+The series record is tied up 1-1.
+The Stars are favored, with -145 odds on the moneyline, in this matchup with the Kraken, who have +125 moneyline odds.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!